Meezeus/Meezeus.github.io/aboutme.md

-❤ Aside from programming and video games, some of my other interests include Karate (which I have been practising for over 17 years, both as a student and as an instructor), board games/TTRPGs, legends/folklore/mythology and reading.
+❤ Aside from programming and video games, some of my other interests include Karate (which I have been practising for over 17 years, both as a student and as an instructor), board games/TTRPGs, legends/folklore/mythology, reading and hiking.

 ## Contact